 Prediabetes Coach

-PCOS is a hormonal condition that affects ovulation, insulin, and androgen (male hormone) levels – all of which play a role in PCOS and hair loss.
+PCOS is a hormonal condition that influences ovulation, insulin and androgen levels, and as a result, each of these shifts plays a direct role in how PCOS contributes to hair loss.
 One of its hallmark signs?
 Elevated androgens like testosterone.

 These androgens can do two things at once: